Get legal help with your long term disability insurance claim or denial

-- You’ve been out of work for 12 months or longer, or your doctor says your condition will last that long
+- You have been unable to work for 12 months or longer, or your doctor expects your condition to last that long

-- You have a serious medical condition such as multiple sclerosis (MS), congestive heart failure, cancer, severe auto-immune disease, advanced COPD, severe spine injuries with failed surgery, or other serious condition.
+- You suffer from a serious medical condition, such as multiple sclerosis, cancer, congestive heart failure, severe autoimmune disease, advanced chronic obstructive pulmonary disease, serious spinal injuries or other serious conditions

 - Your appeal window is still open

-Submit your information now for a free case review to see if you qualify.
-There is no cost for this initial claim review.
+Submit your information now for a free case review.
+There is no cost to have your claim evaluated.

 Fill out the form on this page for more information.

 Step 1: Complete the elimination period.
-This waiting period begins when you are diagnosed with an illness or injured.
-It typically lasts 30 days to one year, depending on your policy.
-Short-term disability coverage may help during this time.
+This waiting period begins when your illness or injury prevents you from working.
+The elimination period can last anywhere from 30 days to one year depending on the policy.

-Step 2: Submit your LTD claim.
-Once the elimination period ends, you can file a claim.
-Be sure to include thorough documentation, such as medical records, physician statements and employment details.
+Step 2: Submit your long term disability claim.
+Once the elimination period ends, you can file a claim with your insurer.
+Claims typically require:

 Step 3: Wait for the insurance company’s decision.
-The insurer will review your claim and decide whether to approve benefits.
-If your claim is denied, you may need to file an appeal or pursue legal action to fight for the benefits you are owed.
+After reviewing your claim, the insurer will decide whether to approve benefits.
+If your claim is denied, you may need to file an appeal or seek legal assistance from a disability lawyer.

-While a lawyer is not required to file a claim, an experienced long-term disability attorney may be able to help strengthen your case and improve your chances of approval.
+An experienced long term disability attorney may help strengthen your case and improve your chances of approval.

 - Insufficient medical evidence: If your documentation does not clearly show how your condition prevents you from working, the insurer may reject your claim.